mgcrowell/generations/README.md

 **Server-Driven Everything**: The server does the heavy lifting - game logic, world state, combat resolution.
 Clients are just fancy display and input devices.

 **Protocol First**: Clean, simple messaging protocol that even a potato could implement.
-JSON over sockets?
-Probably.
-Something that doesn't require a PhD to understand.
+JSON over sockets mostly

 **Your Client, Your Rules**: Build whatever interface you want.
 Fancy graphics?
 Go for it.
 Pure ASCII art?
 Beautiful.
 Telnet-compatible?
 Absolutely.